 Can I version-control my n8n workflows?

-Yes. n8n allows you to export any workflow as a JSON file.
+Yes. n8n lets you export any workflow as a JSON file.
 Download the JSON, commit it to your Git repository, and you have a full history of changes.
-For teams that self-host, you can also use the n8n CLI to export and import workflows programmatically, making it easy to integrate with CI/CD pipelines.
-This approach is especially valuable when you have multiple environments (staging, production) and want to promote tested workflows through a review process.
+If you self-host, you can also use the n8n CLI to export and import workflows programmatically, which fits cleanly into CI/CD pipelines.
+This is worth doing if you maintain multiple environments (staging, production) and want to promote tested workflows through a review process before they go live.

 Next steps

 For API endpoint details, consult the full API reference.
-To explore the interactive API documentation directly, visit api.rodz.io/docs.
+To go through the interactive API documentation directly, visit api.rodz.io/docs.